Recommerce: Trade-In and recommerce services

 This kind of resale allows sellers to overcome some marketplaces drawbacks, by providing a means of simplified acquisition, and immediate and sometimes guaranteed value.

-Buy Back & Trade-In Offers by Vendors of new Products
+Buy back and trade-in offers by vendors of new products

 Especially in the electronics sector the purchase and buyback of consumer electronics became very common in recent years.
 By today all major MNO offer Trade-In solutions combined or detached from the purchase of a new phone.

 Most of this services are offered by 3rd party refurbishing companies specialised in used electronics.